Yemeni Conjoined Twins Can’t Get Treatment Because Of The War

 Yemeni doctors believe that living under these conditions has led to an increase in birth defects throughout the country, such as the case of these conjoined twins.

-Sanaa, where the boys are being treated, is controlled by the Houthis and an epicenter of the war effort that is under heavy Saudi siege.
+Sanaa, where the boys are being treated, is controlled by the Houthis and is an epicenter of the war effort that is under heavy Saudi siege.